MaartenKesters/Discomorphism/README.md

 1. You upload a PNG, JPG, or SVG (max 5 MB).
 2. The image is sent to OpenAI's `gpt-image-1` model using the images.edit endpoint.
-3. gpt-image-1 applies the disco ball style prompt — tiling the surface with mirror segments while preserving the original shape and colours.
+3. gpt-image-1 applies the disco ball style prompt, tiling the surface with mirror segments while preserving the original shape and colours.
 4. Vercel KV tracks total free uses; once the free tier cap is hit, visitors are invited to self-host.

 ---